doingway2much/Project-2/README.md

 npm install
 ```

 5) Created the database and add your seed data you may have to add the creatAT and updated at files if you getting an error importing the seed files.
+You don't need to seed the data you will jsut have to create users after running the commands below.
+This can be done from the all once it's run.

 ```
-mysq -u root -p
+mysql -u root -p
 source schema.sql
 ```
 7) Once that is done just run the app